abednarz210/Road_Runner_Confusion_Matrix/README.md

 * The report leverages this dataset to demonstrate the process of fraud analysis, including the interpretation of a confusion matrix to assess prediction outcomes.
 * The dataset comprises over 6 million transactions, providing a rich foundation for analysis.

-Despite achieving a precision of 100% in predicting fraud, the model's recall rate was notably low at 0.391%, correctly identifying only 16 confirmed fraudulent transactions in the category of Transfer out of 6,362,620 total transactions.
-This discrepancy highlights the model's limitations in recall rate.
+Despite achieving a precision of 100% in predicting fraud, the model's recall rate was notably low at 0.391%, correctly identifying only 16 confirmed fraudulent transactions in the category of Transfer transactions where the model predicted 4,081 false negatives.
+This discrepancy highlights the model's limitations in recall rate for accurately predicting fraud and flagging those transactions.
+Overall, for the model the recall rate was 0.195% and identified 8,197 false negatives.
+This discrepancy further highlights the model's limitations in recall rate which can lead to significant cost-benefit issues by increasing the likelihood of misidentifying false negatives, resulting in missed opportunities and potential losses.

 ###